 ALMOST THERE…

-In a bowl, combine the rinsed green leaves, the radish rounds, the vinegar (to taste), a drizzle of oil, and seasoning.
+In a bowl, combine the rinsed green leaves, the Radish rounds, the vinegar (to taste), a drizzle of oil, and seasoning.

 TIME TO DEVOUR!

 Plate up the buttery mash.
-Side with the crisp golden schnitty, the sautéed cabbage, and the radish salad.
+Side with the crisp golden schnitty, the sautéed Cabbage, and the radish salad.
 Sprinkle over the sunflower seeds.
 Divine, Chef!

 MASH MOMENT

 Place a pot of cold salted water over a high heat.
-Add the potato chunks and bring to the boil.
+Add the Potato chunks and bring to the boil.
 Once boiling, reduce the heat and simmer for 15-20 minutes until soft.
 Drain on completion, and mash with a potato masher or fork until smooth.
 Then, stir through a splash of milk or water and a knob of butter (optional).
 Season to taste.

 CRUMB STATION